-Using Innovative Methods in Early Years Research provides key information on a range of non-traditional research methods and details the strengths, limitations and challenges involved in diverging from more standard research methods.
-From researching with young children, practitioners and parents, to harnessing the arts, vignettes, identity boxes and narrative accounts, chapters draw on authors’ first-hand experiences to highlight the value of ‘thinking outside the box’ and developing innovative research methods which meet the needs and aims of the researcher, whilst also involving and empowering research participants.
-Including detailed information on ethical concerns and the importance of reflexivity, individual and group tasks encourage students to take a critical and well thought out approach to conducting independent research.
+Using Innovative Methods in Early Years Research provides key information on a range of non-traditional research methods, and details the strengths, limitations and challenges involved in diverging from more standard research methods.
+From researching with young children, practitioners and parents, to harnessing the arts, vignettes, identity boxes and narrative accounts, chapters draw on authors’ first-hand experiences to highlight the value of ‘thinking outside the box’ and developing innovative research methods that meet the needs and aims of the researcher, while also involving and empowering research participants.
+Including detailed information on ethical concerns and the importance of reflexivity, individual and group tasks encourage students to take a critical and well-thought-out approach to conducting independent research.

 List of abbreviations

 About the Contributors

 1. Reflexivity in educational research - Jackie Musgrave

 2. Ethical considerations in using innovative methods in early education research - Kieran Hodgkin and Gary Beauchamp

 3. Going beyond participatory ideology when doing research with young children: The case for ethical permeability and relatability - Ioanna Palaiologou

 Section two: Researching with children